cforee/fibonui/README.md

 ### Button
 ---

-A customizable button component with different sizes and variants.
+A customizable button component with different sizes, variants, and indication states.

 #### Props